hamotime/osticket-creating-and-working-tickets/README.md

 <p>
 <b> TICKET 1 </b>

 As an end-user, create a ticket.
-You can create any mock scenario for the lab, My scenario is: "The Entire mobile/online banking system is down for a company".
+You can create any mock scenario for the lab, My scenario is:

+"The Entire mobile/online banking system is down for a company".

 1. Open a browser and create a ticket as an end user (URL http://localhost/osTicket).
-We will use the "Karen" account that we created.
+We will use the "Karen" account.
 Fill in the following sections and click create ticket:
 - Contact Info
 - Help Topic
 - Issue Summary